Illumina/PrimateAI-3D/rare_polygenic/README.md

  - ANCESTRY_SAMPLES: path to list of samples for checking variant allele frequencies.
 This can (and should!) be used multiple times to check in multiple ancestries.
- - TRAIT: name of trait to check (for selecting from phenotype db)
  - GWAS_DB: path to sqlite db of GWAS results, for optionally regressing out common variant effects.
 See `rvPRS.common.db.py` for further details.
  - GENCODE: path to GENCODE GTF annotations file (e.g. https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_43/gencode.v43.annotation.gtf.gz)